top of page

 _MAC1244.JPG

-Karola Braga (1988, São Caetano do Sul, Brazil) is an artist and olfactory researcher.
+Karola Braga (b.
+1988, São Caetano do Sul, Brazil) is a multidisciplinary artist and olfactory researcher whose practice explores the sensory, political, and mnemonic potential of scent.
 She holds a Master's degree in Visual Poetics from the University of São Paulo (ECA/USP) and a Bachelor's degree in Fine Arts from the Armando Alvares Penteado Foundation (FAAP).

-Since 2015, Braga has exhibited her artwork both in Brazil and internationally.
-She has actively participated in various artistic residencies, including the Residency Program at Cité Internationale des Arts in Paris (2017), and the Kooshk Residency in Tehran, where she was awarded the Kooshk Artist Residency Award (KARA 2018).
-Braga has also been nominated for the 2020 CIFO Grants & Commissions Program Award (Miami) and the Bloom Art Prize Weihenstephaner 2019 (Cologne).
-Most recently, she emerged as a finalist in the Sadakichi Award for Experimental Work with Scent category at the 9th Art and Olfaction Awards held in Los Angeles.
+Since 2015, Braga’s work has been presented in exhibitions and residencies across Brazil, Europe, the Middle East, and the United States.
+She was a resident at the Cité Internationale des Arts in Paris (2017) and at the Kooshk Residency in Tehran, where she received the Kooshk Artist Residency Award (KARA 2018).
+Her work has been recognized with nominations for the 2020 CIFO Grants & Commissions Program (Miami) and the 2019 Bloom Art Prize Weihenstephaner (Cologne).
+In 2025, she was a finalist for the Sadakichi Award for Experimental Work with Scent at the 9th Art and Olfaction Awards in Los Angeles.

 Full CV